aldum/learnyouanelm.github.io/pages/07-modules.md

 You should always use `Dict` for key-value associations unless you have keys that aren't part of the `comparable` typeclass.

+Let's back up for a moment.
+Did notice anything unusual with our dictionary's type signature? `Dict.Dict number number1`.
+We've seen `number` before, so what is `number1`?
+Well, `number` in Elm is a typeclass consisting of either `Int` or `Float`.
+So what the type system is telling us is that we have a dictionary with keys of type `number` and values also of type `number`, but we should not assume that these types are equivalent!
+It could turn out that our keys are `Int`'s, but our values are `Float`'s (or vice versa), so the type system is helping us out here by keeping these two types distinct.
+Alright, let's continue.

 `empty` represents an empty dictionary.
 It takes no arguments, it just returns an empty dictionary.